Skip to main content

 Engine hours and mileage: The hour meter reading at the time of sale.
 Engine hours are the primary measure of use for agricultural machines, equivalent to mileage for a road vehicle.
 The seller's certification that the reading is accurate and untampered is important evidence if a clocked machine is discovered post-sale.

-Implements and attachments: A comprehensive list of all implements, attachments, and accessories included in the agreed sale price — front loaders, pallet forks, power take-off (PTO) shafts, hydraulic linkages, spare wheels, and service history records.
+Implements and attachments: A thorough list of all implements, attachments, and accessories included in the agreed sale price — front loaders, pallet forks, power take-off (PTO) shafts, hydraulic linkages, spare wheels, and service history records.
 Items not listed are excluded.

 DVLA registration status: Whether the machine is DVLA-registered (V5C held) or operates under the agricultural exemption from VERA 1994.
 If DVLA-registered, record the registration number and the seller's obligation to notify the DVLA of the change of keeper.